TheSignPainter98/adjust-keys/README.md

 Thanks to Swishy for user-testing in the early stages and for suggesting that `adjustkeys` would benefit from being a Blender extension.

-All files written by contributors to this project are covered under the [GNU Lesser General Public License v3.0][lgpl3], **with the following exceptions:**
+All files written by contributors to this project are covered under the [GNU Lesser General Public License v3.0][lgpl3], **with the following exceptions which use their own licenses:**

-- KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which was found on the [Keycap Designers’][keycap-designers-discord] Discord.
+- KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which was found on the [Keycap Designers’][keycap-designers-discord] Discord
   If there are any artifacts not present in the originals, please blame AutoCAD’s `obj` conversion
-- Cherry keycap models present were derived from step files kindly provided by hineybush and are available via [GitHub][cherry-keycap-model-github].
+- Cherry keycap models present were derived from step files kindly provided by hineybush and are available via [GitHub][cherry-keycap-model-github]
 - The typeface used in svgs the `glyphs/red-hat-display/` folder is [Red Hat Display][red-hat-display] which uses the [Open Font License][ofl]
+- The typeface used in svgs the `glyphs/open-cherry/` folder is [Open Cherry][open-cherry] by dakotafelder available under the license specified on [GitHub][open-cherry-font] and missing glyphs are substituted with [Quicksand][quicksand] ([OFL][ofl])
+- The arrow symbols used in svgs in the `glyphs/open-cherry/` folder are ‘GMK Icons’ found on the [Keycap Designers’][keycap-designers-discord] Discord
-- The keycap representation used in `glyphs/red-hat-display` is derived from a 2D model by Alex Lin of [zFrontier][zfrontier], which was also found on the [Keycap Designers’][keycap-designers-discord] Discord
+- The keycap representation used in `glyphs/red-hat-display` and `glyphs/open-cherry` is derived from a 2D model by Alex Lin of [zFrontier][zfrontier], which was also found on the [Keycap Designers’][keycap-designers-discord] Discord
-- The layout `examples/layout.yml` is derived from the [ANSI 104][kle-ansi-104] layout example on [KLE.][kle]
+- The layout `examples/layout.yml` is derived from the [ANSI 104][kle-ansi-104] layout example on [KLE][kle]

 Please ensure that credit is given where it is due.